ck-sandbox/nodemcu-dht11/README.md

 ###
 ###
-## **In subsequent project, an enhancement will be made to this project to make use of NODERED and MQTT to create a remote sensor monitoring on web browser.**
+## **In subsequent project, an enhancement will be added to make use of NODERED and MQTT to create a remote sensor monitoring display on web browser.**
 ###
 ## **Stay tuned!**